Rdevlocal/fashioniqe.com/README.md

-# FashionIQe
+# Fashioniqe

-Welcome to the FashionIQe repository!
+Welcome to the Fashioniqe repository!
 This project is designed to revolutionize the way people interact with fashion through intelligent and innovative solutions.

 ## Table of Contents
 - [About](#about)